CNBC Awards

 • Accurate attendance and shift management

 Using features like Face Recognition and GPS Attendance, HR software accurately records employee attendance and work hours.
-This makes it easier to comply with PWM’s wage guidelines, especially for attendance and shift-based pay structures.
+This makes complying with PWM’s wage guidelines easier, especially for attendance and shift-based pay structures.

 • Skill and career development tracking

 Features such as Employee Probation Management and Career Transition allow businesses to monitor employees’ training and skill development progress.
-This ensures that their growth aligns with PWM requirements, enabling companies to reward employees based on their development within the organization.
+This ensures their growth aligns with PWM requirements, enabling companies to reward employees based on their organizational development.

 • Payroll compliance